General Principles and Purpose

 - Print - hardcovers, paperbacks, magazines, and newspapers

 - Microform – microfilm

-- Digital – eBooks and eAudiobooks, online databases, digital historical archives, and the library’s website and social media
+- Digital – eBooks and eAudiobooks, streaming media platforms, online databases, digital historical archives, and the library’s website and social media

 The library provides free, open, and equitable access to library collections for all users.
 The library neither encourages nor discourages any particular viewpoint.
 Materials will not be excluded because of the race, nationality, religion, gender, sexual orientation, political or social views of the author.
 Selection of materials by the library does not constitute endorsement of the content or of the views expressed in those materials.
 Not all library materials may be suitable for all members of the community.
 Responsibility for a child’s use of library materials, regardless of format or content, lies with the parent or guardian, not with the library.